qiangyicheng/flory/docs/source/examples.rst

 Construct a ternary phase diagram
 ---------------------------------
-Here we provide a simple example for generating a :math:`(\phi_B, \phi_A)` phase diagram for a simple ternary mixture with fixed interaction matrix:
+Here we provide a simple example for generating a :math:`(\phi_B, \phi_A)` phase diagram for a simple ternary mixture with fixed interaction matrix.
+The example first finds a point in the phase diagram that leads to three-phase coexistence, which is a triangle in the phase diagram.
+Then starting from each edge of the triangle, we follow the direction to the unknown region in the phase diagram to complete all two-phase coexistence regions.

 .. literalinclude:: /../../examples/ternary_phase_diagram.py
    :emphasize-lines: 11-20, 37-43, 59-62